klassmann/catalog/README.md

 ./run
 ```

-## Important Notes - Common Issues
+## Important Notes and Common Issues
-- You need to run this under the http://locahost:5000, because this is the only URL that Google Sign-In is authorized for.
+- You are not using **Vagrant**, make sure of installing all the *requirements* in your environment.
+- The database is empty, so, you need to fill up it with your own data.
 - The database (database.py) need to be initialized before running the application (app.py).
-- The database is empty, so, you need to fill up it with your own data.
+- You need to open the address http://locahost:5000 in your browser, because this is the only URL that Google Sign-In is authorized for.

 <a name="license"></a>